 - A small amount of canned whipped cream.
 Although you probably won’t find entirely sugar-free canned whipped cream, some brands have less sugar than others.
 Check the labels!

 How to Make Dairy-Free Low Carb Hot Chocolate

 You can still enjoy this keto hot chocolate drink if you’re dairy-free!
 Instead of butter, use 1 tbsp coconut oil plus a tiny pinch of salt.
 (And I do mean tiny; 1 tbsp salted butter contains 91mg sodium.
 That’s about the amount of sodium in 1/25th of a tsp of salt.)

 Alternatively, if you’re only sensitive to the casein in dairy, you can use ghee.
 Although it’s not dairy-free, it’s lactose-free.
 4th & Heart’s Himalayan Pink Sea Salt Ghee is a great choice because it contains 102mg sodium.

 If you want to turn Buttery Keto Hot Chocolate into a coffee drink, go for it!
 Just add a heaping tsp of instant coffee granules at the same time you add the keto hot chocolate mix.
 (I suggest using instant coffee granules rather than adding liquid coffee because adding more liquid will dilute the flavor.)

 While the exact value isn’t shown on the label, I am certain that Lakanto Drinking Chocolate contains some magnesium because cocoa powder is a high-magnesium food (about 80mg per 1 tbsp).

-Make Yourself a Cup of Keto Hot Chocolate!
+Make Yourself a Cup of Keto Friendly Hot Chocolate!

 Now that we have all of that out of the way… what are you waiting for?!
 Go make yourself a yummy and warming cup of Buttery Keto Hot Chocolate.
 It is going to become your fall and winter keto drink staple!